 Micro-Needling For Hand Rejuvenation

 Hands can display skin thinning and early changes in texture.
-Micro-needling can be performed on the hands using appropriate, modified settings to support improvements in skin texture and quality.
+Micro-Needling can be performed on the hands using appropriate, modified settings to support skin texture and quality.

 Micro-Needling Treatment Response & Review

-While we are confident that skin needling typically reveals visible skin changes after every treatment session, if no visible improvement is seen after the first session, we don’t recommend proceeding with further sessions.
-This is because the effectiveness of skin needling should be evident at every stage.
+While we are confident that Skin Needling typically reveals visible skin changes after every treatment session, if no visible change is seen after the first session, we don’t recommend proceeding with further sessions.
+This is because the effectiveness of Skin Needling should be evident at every stage.
 Continued skin remodelling should be supported through ongoing treatments when delivered as part of a personalised, structured plan.

 Supporting Micro-Needling Outcomes